amacy/invoices/README.md

 ## TO DO LIST
 ### v0.1.0
-- Fix app now that I've changed "initialize"
-- Move #generate_line_number from controller to LineItem
-- rename views_helpers to shared?
+- Force add a biller & client before creating an invoice
 - Add email field to billers & clients

-### v0.2.0
+### v0.2.0?
+- Write Controller tests
 - Add custom error messages throughout (see comments)
+  - Client names need to be in quotes (raise exception if they aren't)
-- Allow commit messages to be > 40 charachters
+- Allow commit messages to be > 40 characters
 - Universalize testing of #project_root
 - Review sqlite3 methods http://sqlite-ruby.rubyforge.org/sqlite3/
 - Allow multiple git repos per invoice